-These simple Make-Ahead Mashed Potatoes are fluffy, buttery and can be made up to 3 days in advance.
-They make the perfect holiday side dish that can be easily reheated in a variety of different ways.
+This simple Make Ahead Mashed Potatoes recipe makes the most fluffy, buttery mashed potatoes up to 3 days in advance.
+They’re the perfect holiday side dish that can be easily reheated in a variety of different ways.

-When you’ve got a full menu to prep, it’s good to have as many of these make-ahead recipes in your back pocket as possible.
-These Make-Ahead Mashed Potatoes are absolutely delish and so easy to throw together and toss in the fridge.
+When you’ve got a full menu to prep, it’s good to have as many of these make ahead recipes in your back pocket as possible.
+These make ahead potatoes are absolutely delish and so easy to throw together and toss in the fridge.
 They are loaded with creamy goodness making it completely impossible for them to be anything short of perfection.

 Whether you like your mashed potatoes creamy or lumpy, skins-on or skins-off, this recipe provides you tips and step-by-step instructions to assure you mashed potato success.
 No gummy, flavorless mashed potatoes here!